2017 Hurricanes

 All funds summary

-The Government of the Virgin Islands anticipates receiving about $25B through various federal programs to aid in the recovery from Hurricanes Irma and Maria.
+The Government of the Virgin Islands anticipates receiving about $25B in federal aid from various sources to support recovery from Hurricanes Irma and Maria in 2017.
 The Territory will receive this funding from four main federal programs – FEMA’s Public Assistance (PA) and Hazard Mitigation Grant Program (HMGP), HUD’s Community Development Block Grant Program – Disaster Recovery Program (CDBG-DR), and the Federal Highway Emergency Relief Program (FHWA-ER).
 The Office of Disaster Recovery tracks over 1,600 projects across these federal sources.
 You can view detailed information on the status of these projects by clicking here.
 Financial reports are also provided by clicking here to view the previous month’s data or clicking All Funds Executive Dashboard for the most recent financial report.

 Anticipated $25 Billion in Funding by Program